 I like to separate the act of socialisation into two different categories, one with people I consider family and friends, where communication isn’t entirely urgent, and the other where I need to communicate with unknown people, such as calling to make a doctors appointment, which can be essential.
 You might be thinking after reading that, I may continue keeping contact with family and friends and disregarding unfamiliar persons; however, I often push aside both sides.

 As simple and nonphysical social media and text messaging communication are, for me, it is still a form of socialising that terrifies me.
-And if you are still waiting for a reply back from me, I will hopefully get to it.
+And if you are still waiting for a reply back from me, I will hopefully get to it, but in the meantime, let’s get to my tips and tricks to deal with social anxiety.

 Don’t push yourself, but give a nudge